wildonion/solmarties/README.md

 ## 🚀 Build and Deploy all Contracts

+> Makre sure you have compatible version: solana-cli version: 1.16.1 | anchor version: 0.28.0

 > Make sure you have a setup solana wallet using ```solana-keygen new``` command.

 ```console